ibm-cloud-docs/openwhisk/prep.md

 ```
 {: pre}

 The gems `mechanize` and `jwt` are available in addition to the default and bundled gems.
-You can use arbitrary gems so long as you use zipped actions to package all the dependencies.
+You can use arbitrary gems if you also use compression actions to package all the dependencies.

 ## Preparing PHP apps
 {: #prep_php}